 The buttons and settings on the screen will vary based on coach model, floorplan, and options.
-The following image is an example and may not reflect the graphics depicted on your screen.
+Any subsequent images or graphics are examples and may not reflect the exact buttons and settings depicted on your touchscreen display(s).

 Buttons

 HOME